jefftmarks/lemme-borrow/README.md

 ### Running the App

-A demo version of the application has been deployed through Render.com at [https://lemme-borrow.onrender.com/](https://lemme-borrow.onrender.com/).
-WebSockets have been disabled for deployment purposes but can be demonstrated on the "action-cable-demo" branch.

 To run the app locally on your machine, clone the repository and navigate into the root directory.